everpalm/Automate_Test/README.md

 - Python 3.x installed
 - Robot Framework installed
 - SeleniumLibrary installed
-- Browser driver (e.g., ChromeDriver, GeckoDriver) installed and added to PATH
+- Browser driver (e.g., EdgeDriver, ChromeDriver) installed and added to PATH
 - Edge browser installed (or modify the script to use a different browser)

 ### Installing Robot Framework and SeleniumLibrary